OpenSourceBrain/CelegansNeuromechanicalGaitModulation/C++/readme.txt

 This is modified from the original readme file which can be obtained at: http://www.frontiersin.org/Computational_Neuroscience/10.3389/fncom.2012.00010/abstract

+STILL IN DEVELOPMENT: This code and the instructions for running it are still being updated for OSB/GitHub.
+Stay tuned...

 ----------------

 Instructions for running "WormSim" software on a Linux system.